I am a librarian, which means I like books. It also means I’m into statistics.

 - And NO SEX.
 I assume that’s because sex equals death in every horror movie ever made, and because everyone’s going to have sex, which means they’re all going to die.
 (She doesn’t say that part, that’s from me.)
 Also, SACRIFICES CAN’T HAVE SEX.

-Okay, so besides the you-know-they’re-going-to-be-sacrificed couple, the spoiled asshats from L.A. are also there–SURPRISE–along with a really cute gay couple, and Adina Porter’s there, too, and Evan Peters is all, this sucks, and the rich girl is whiny, and Billie Lourd is a MARTHA, and all they get to eat is this cube that looks like Soylent Green.
+Okay, so besides the you-know-they’re-going-to-be-sacrificed couple, the spoiled asshats from L.A. are also there–SURPRISE–along with a really cute gay couple (who the hell are they, and why are they there?)
+Adina Porter is there, too, and Evan Peters is all, this sucks, (and I’m thinking yeah) and the rich girl is so-ooo whiny, and Billie Lourd is a MARTHA, and all they get to eat is this cube that looks like Soylent Green.

 Then Goth Kathy Bates in black lipstick (oh, sorry, I forgot to mention her; she’s here, too) accuses Evan Peters and Stew (one of the gay guys) of radiation contamination.
 After scrubbing off their first layer of skin, she shoots Stew in the head.

 I’m all, like, HELLO, EGREGIOUS?
 UNNECESSARY?
 WE ALREADY SAW THE MARTHAS GETTING EXECUTED, DID YOU REALLY NEED TO KILL STEW, TOO?

 Turns out, they’re having STEW for dinner.
 Get it?
 Ha ha.
 Ha.